Wallets and Signing on Vega

 To trade or take other actions on Vega, the requests you make to the network need to be signed with a set of keys, one public and one private.
 The public key provides enough information to verify that a transaction was signed and is valid, and that only the holder of the private key could have signed the transaction.
 This allows the network to authenticate you as the holder of any collateral balances and open positions, and identifies you when you vote on any governance actions.

-When you want to do something on the Vega testnet, for example place an order, Console creates a representation of the order, uses the wallet server to sign it with the private key to prove that only you could have done it, and then submits it to the network.
+When you want to do something on Vega Fairground, for example place an order, Console creates a representation of the order, uses the wallet server to sign it with the private key to prove that only you could have done it, and then submits it to the network.
 The public key is included in this, meaning anyone can verify that it’s signed by you.
 The public key doesn’t reveal your name, or who it’s owned by, it only shows your interactions with the Vega network.

 How does Vega Console use my keys?